canersuren/Micro-Mouse-simulation/README.md

 	this->simBox = new SimBox("map1.txt", 13, 2, {12, 0}, 0.2);
 ```
 this creates the simBox object which does everything for controlling simulation.
 In the constructor first arguement is your map files name.
 Map file must be in "Micro-Mouse-simulation/Labirent Simülasyon/" direction.
 Else you have to write full adress of map file like "C:\Users\caner\Desktop\c++\Micro-Mouse-simulation\Labirent Simülasyon\map1.txt".
 How you can create map files will be mentioned below.
+Second arguement is maze map's dimension as boxes as int type.
+Third arguement is robot's starting direction.
+Forth arguement is robot's starting position.
+Fifth algorithm is simulation's animation speed.
 ### Using simulation functions

 simBox object provides